 Woods Hole Sea Grant, February 2012-January 2014

-Heterosiphonia japonica is a rapidly spreading marine invasive macroalgal species in New England coastal waters, where it achieves abundances much higher than those in its native range.
+Dasysiphonia (previously Heterosiphonia) japonica is a rapidly spreading marine invasive macroalgal species in New England coastal waters, where it achieves abundances much higher than those in its native range.
 However, we currently lack detailed information on the in-situ distribution, abundance, and impacts of this invader.
-Little is known about the ecological interactions of Heterosiphonia anywhere, likely because it became noticeably abundant in Europe relatively recently and is inconspicuous in its native range in eastern Asia.
-We are (1) determining the presence and abundance of Heterosiphonia at sites spanning its entire invaded range on the New England coastline (Newton et al. 2013); (2) quantifying habitat characteristics across the invaded range to assess physical and biological attributes correlated with the success of Heterosiphonia; (3) quantifying the impacts ofHeterosiphonia on recipient communities; (4) determining growth rates of Heterosiphonia relative to native taxa; and (5) characterizing rates of herbivory on Heterosiphonia and native taxa.
+Little was previously known about the ecological interactions of Dasysiphonia anywhere, likely because it became noticeably abundant in Europe relatively recently and is inconspicuous in its native range in eastern Asia.
+We conducted observations and experiments to (1) determine the presence and abundance of Dasysiphonia at sites spanning its entire invaded range on the New England coastline (Newton et al. 2013); (2) quantify habitat characteristics across the invaded range to assess physical and biological attributes correlated with the success of Heterosiphonia; (3) quantify the impacts ofHeterosiphonia on recipient communities (Ramsay-Newton et al. 2017); (4) determine growth rates of Heterosiphonia relative to native taxa; and (5) characterize rates of herbivory on Heterosiphonia and native taxa (Low et al. 2015).

 Matt Bracken and Geoff Trussell